 The residences are located in a flood plain with three levels of luxury apartments above an on-grade parking level.
-OAA addressed the needs for sound isolation between units, within units, and from the parking level.
+OAA addressed the need for sound isolation between units, within units, and from the parking level.
 Also addressed were trash chute noise and HVAC noise control.
 OAA identified project-compatible constructions capable of meeting acoustical performance goals and methods while optimizing the construction’s performance.

-The project comprises a 7-story condominium building facing the Morristown Green, as well as an adjacent 7-story apartment building on Market Street.
+The project comprises a 7-story condominium building facing Morristown Green, as well as an adjacent 7-story apartment building on Market Street.
 OAA consulted on sound isolation between and within condo units, as well as noise code compliance for rooftop HVAC equipment on both buildings.

 - Frazier-Beckwith Residence, Glen Ridge, New Jersey

 - Hughes Residence, Garrison, New York

 - Haklar Residence, Edison, New Jersey